flipt-io/flipt-client-swift/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a Pull Request in the [flipt-client-sdks](https://github.com/flipt-io/flipt-client-sdks/) repository.
+Please feel free to open an issue or submit a Pull Request.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).